 - Since your Ziploc bag ice cream recipe melts quickly, eat it in an ice cream cone or bowl to prevent messes.

 - The fat content of your mixture will affect your final product.
-If you’re looking to cut down on the calories but with a less rich flavor, use whole milk.
-If you’re looking for a thicker whip but with more calories, heavy cream will do the trick!
+If you want to cut down on calories but have a less rich flavor, use whole milk.
+Heavy cream will do the trick if you’re looking for a thicker whip but with more calories!

 - Don’t forget your towel or winter gloves to not freeze your fingers off while shaking your bagged ice cream recipe!
 The ice cubes can make little fingers super cold.